Loading lesson…

 The big idea: reasoning models trade money and seconds for quality on hard problems.
 Route to them only when the lift is worth the bill.

-What is the core idea behind "The Reasoning-Model Family: When To Pay Extra For Thinking"?
+What is the main idea of "The Reasoning-Model Family: When To Pay Extra For Thinking"?

-Which best describes the scope of "The Reasoning-Model Family: When To Pay Extra For Thinking"?
+Which action would help you apply "The Reasoning-Model Family: When To Pay Extra For Thinking" responsibly?